*This* is the ultra-comforting keto eggplant parmesan we didn’t know we needed in our life right now.

 Although one exception is Scarmoza cheese.
 This smoked mozzarella adds a delicious smokey flavour that’s going to go great with the saucy tomato and rich fried eggplant.

-Highly recommended if you can find Scarmoza cheese.
+If you can find it, I highly recommended Scarmoza cheese.

 What Ingredients are in Keto Eggplant Parmesan?

 We’ve talked cheese types and here’s a breakdown of the other key ingredients with substitutions:

 Eggplants: As mentioned above look for Italian eggplants as they generally have fewer seeds than regular purple eggplants.
 Still, any eggplant will work.

 Tomatoes: Because it’s winter and the fresh tomatoes are not that good now, I’m using peeled, whole canned tomatoes.
 Fresh tomatoes will usually make a sweeter, fresher-tasting sauce but canned will work just fine. *Note, if you do use fresh tomatoes, be sure to remove the skins with a quick blanch in hot water followed by a plunge in ice water.

 Cheese: Parmigiano Reggiano and fresh mozzarella are my preferred cheeses.
 Drier mozzarella will also work very well and Scarmoza cheese will add a lovely smokey flavour.

 Frying Oil: I cut my frying oil 50:50 with olive oil and peanut oil.
 This way I avoid burning the olive oil and can get a good sear on the eggplants without sacrificing flavour.
 You can use olive oil but avoid the good quality stuff here.